Key Takeaways:

 A robust onboarding program welcomes new clients into your digital universe – but it only tells half the story.
 The onboarding process is often misunderstood as the end of the sales journey, but what it really marks is the beginning of the client-provider relationship.

 Businesses are coming around to the need for a more holistic approach to customer care.
-As the winners of Software Advice’s “Best Customer Support” badge for 2025, we wanted to shine a light on this fast-growing movement.
+As recipients of Software Advice’s “Best Customer Support” badge for 2025, we wanted to shine a light on this fast-growing movement.

 The Evolution of Customer Success Care